aadeshere1/aadeshere1.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I'm 17 years old living in Washington state.
-I like the internet, hip hop, and over-priced yo-yos.
-I make websites in the way I see most appealing and write code to put on Github.
+Hi, my name is Aadesh Shrestha.
+I am 21 years old.
+I like coding.
+My favorite things are laptop, internet, headphones and an empty room.

 [//]: # # What is with the website url?
 [//]: # The url hac.im is just my name backwards.

 # What do you do?
-I write code.
+I write code and push it up on github.

-# Who are your favorite artists?
-I currently like Oshi, Anderson Paak, and Common.

 # What programming languages do you use?
-I like using Javascript and Sass when making websites but I also like Python and Haskell.

-# Which sports teams do you follow?
-I like following the Mariners but hate watching baseball.
-University of Washington football and basketball.
-Waiting for the Supersonics.
+I like Ruby.
+I'm currently learning Ruby on Rails.